MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/how-does-it-work.md

 - After a migration from on-premises, if the AD RMS cluster was using Exchange Online.

-- For archived keys that were created on-premises before the migration so that content that was protected by AD RMS can continue to be opened after migrating to Azure Rights Management.
+- For archived keys that were created on-premises before the migration, so that content that was previously protected by AD RMS can continue to be opened by the Azure Rights Management service post migration.

 - If customers choose to bring their own key (BYOK) by using Azure Key Vault.
 Azure Information Protection supports key lengths of 1024 bits and 2048 bits.
 For higher security, we recommend a key length of 2048 bits.